PANDATD/DataScince/README.md

 # COODINGPANDA
-We are making and doing new things in python
+We are  doing new things in python
+In this tutorial we are learning how to use
+Numpy pandas and matplotlib In Basic
+Ok